abluenautilus/SeasideModularVCV/README_TALA.md

 - Some thekas include compound bols that are not currently available to play separately (e.g. "TiRaKiTa".)

 - You can send additional triggers to the bols while a theka is playing.
 However, the accent input is disabled while the Playing light is on, and accents are controlled only by the stored sequence.

+-  Tala supports sample rates up to 192kHz.
+Higher than that you will get silence.
+Above 92kHz performance is currently somewhat unreliable.
+Who in the world is running at these sample rates?!